 There are some impressive stones in this area, as you can see from the above photograph.
-The stones in the walls may have been moved several times by hands over the many years, but the more massive stones have the feeling of permanence to them.
+The stones in the walls may have been moved several times by hands over the course of many years, but the more massive stones have the feeling of permanence to them.
 I was both eager and apprehensive to be entering the chamber that stood before me.
 The sun was searing my skin, though, and while my companions Deb and Sophia studied the map and the stones before the enclosure, I ducked my head inside.

 Just in time, it seems, to see the chipmunk scurrying out the other end.
-My faithful guide once again, steering my feet and directing my eyes.
+My faithful guide once again steering my feet and directing my eyes.
 It’s now time to go inward with me for the next part of the journey, into the narrow opening that awaits.
 In the above photograph, you can see the Chamber marked 28-A, walled by stone and covered by earth.

 It is dark and cool inside the passageway, and the eyes take a moment to adjust after leaving the sunlight.
 No longer used by humans, small animals and birds find refuge here.

 Although the chamber is not large, like the ones it may be modeled after in other parts of the world, there are places that draw the eye and make one think of what might have been.
 This is where the Running Deer Carving exists, chiseled into a side wall.